ecmwf/ecflow/releng/imachination/k8s/README.md

 - Each user listed in `SFTP_USERS` (in `k8s/ecflow/deployment.yaml`; `mamb` and `admin` by default) has an account of their own, whose primary group is the group of the workspace, as for the ecFlow server; files are created group-writable, so that the server can use them.
-- A user logs in with a public key read from `/workspace/secrets/<user>/authorized_keys` on every login, so a key added there takes effect at once.
+- A user logs in with a public key from the Secret `sftp-keys` (see "The administrator's files"), which the sidecar installs when it starts.
 Passwords are not accepted.
-- The host key is read from `/workspace/secrets/sshd/ssh_host_ed25519_key` when the sidecar starts; without one, a temporary key is generated, which changes with every restart of the Pod.
+- The host key comes from the same Secret, which only root can read in the sidecar; without one, a temporary key is generated, which changes with every restart of the Pod.
 - A session starts in `/workspace`.

 ```bash